probonopd/go-appimage/src/mkappimage/README.md

 # mkappimage

-This is an experimental implementation of the AppImage command line tool, `appimagetool`, in Go, mainly to see what is possible.
+This is a low-level tool that converts an AppDir into an AppImage.
+This is provided mainly for other higher-level tools that need this functionality.
+It alone will not produce usable AppImages. __If you would like to make AppImages, you should NOT be using this tool__ unless you know exactly what you are doing and need a low-level tool.

 ## Installation and usage